Weather News, Weather Search, and Weather Links ( Science - Travel - Meteorology News and Links)

 National Center for Atmospheric Research (NCAR) RAP Real-Time Images provides access to real-time satellite imagery from many sources.

-The UWisc GOES Gallery has pictures of wildfires, tornadoes, etc. from space, from the Cooperative Institute for Meteorological Satellite Studies, U. of Wisconsin.
+The CIMSS Satellite Blog has pictures of wildfires, tornadoes, etc. from space, from the Cooperative Institute for Meteorological Satellite Studies, U. of Wisconsin.

 Remote Sensing Systems provides near real time sea surface temperatures (with a database going back 17 years) and other NRT satellite data.

-NASA's Earth Observatorium is loaded with images of weather from space.
+NASA's Earth Observatory is loaded with images of weather from space.

 Other Weather Websites